edwardsmarkf/fastfeathers/README.md

 ### List Of Examples:
+0) turorial examples:  (No other setup required.)
+    -- simple-real-time-api.bsh
-0) **in-memory-db-example.bsh** - Worlds simplest and smallest example to see feathers in action.
-No other setup required.
+    -- **in-memory-db-example.bsh** - Worlds simplest and smallest example to see feathers in action.
+    -- **simple-real-time-api.bsh** - Real-time API referenced in the documenation, with a couple of extras.

 1)  **init-feathers-setup.bsh** - Installs and Initializes the feathers enviroment.
 Required for every feathers example below.